okelah/thimble/Localization.md

 Comments can be added using a `#` sign at the beginning of the comment on a new line.
 This string document is structured in such a way that it delimits different components of the Thimble app (for e.g. Editor, Homepage, etc.) using comment blocks.
 Any new string should be placed in the appropriate section accordingly.

-While the strings in the `messages.properties` files are the source of truth, the actual string files that are used are JSON versions of these files.
-These files **must** be generated for any of the following steps to work.
-The JSON strings can be generated using the command `npm run localize`.
-This will create the JSON strings for each locale in the `dist/` folder.
+While the strings in the `messages.properties` files are the "source of truth," the actual string files used at run time are JSON generated versions of these files.
+These JSON files **must** be generated for any of the following steps to work.

+The necessary JSON strings can be generated using the following command:

+     npm run localize

+This will result in the JSON strings for each locale being written to the `dist/` folder.

 # Server-side localization
 We use [node-webmaker-i18n](https://github.com/mozilla/node-webmaker-i18n) as our localization library and [Nunjucks](http://mozilla.github.io/nunjucks) to render localized strings.